MasLiang/AutoClock/README.md

     In this example, "clk_src" is connected to ap_clock.
 Since the frequency of "clk1" is 1/2 of "clk_src", the BUFGCE_DIV is used to generate it.
 For "clk2", PLL is used.

+    If there is not a pragma before a function call, the default clock domain will be assigned with the same clock frequency with input clock.

 2. rst_sync
 Reset for each clock domain will be generated automatically.